Getaway: Eyes on Montgomery & The National Memorial For Peace and Justice

 The memorial opened on the same day as the EJI’s Legacy Museum, a no-holds-barred chronological stroll that documents enslavement through modern-day mass incarceration and attempts to answer the question, “How did we get here?”
 The multimedia exhibit is housed in a former warehouse where slaves were held while awaiting auction after they were unloaded from riverboats a few blocks away.

 The memorial and the museum are reason enough to visit Montgomery.
 They are part of a concentrated landscape stacked with significant moments of our American story—from being the first capital of the Confederacy to being at the forefront of the Civil Rights Movement.
 Less than an eight-hour drive from Orlando, or on a direct flight from Sanford on Via Air, Montgomery connects the dots and awakens our understanding of social injustice.
+The sites are closed until June 24 due to COVID-19.

 If time travel were possible, you could stand at the ornate iron Court Square Fountain, placed atop the city’s artesian well in 1885, at the base of Dexter Avenue and bear witness to a range of events that have led to Dexter being called, “one of the most historic short streets in America.”
 The wide avenue is faced with mostly 19th- and early 20th-century buildings and slopes up to the gleaming white, domed Alabama State Capitol building that has stood there since 1851.